 U-M requires all students, staff, faculty, and visitors to wear a face covering that covers the mouth and nose when indoors on U-M property (including the Ann Arbor, Dearborn and Flint campuses as well as U-M controlled properties off campus) and when on U-M buses.

-Applications must be received by June 1, 2019, to ensure receiving course confirmation and to avoid cancellations.
+Applications must be received by June 14, 2022, to ensure receiving course confirmation and to avoid cancellations.
 Space permitting, applications are accepted until the start of class.
-However, a late fee of $50 will be applied for any applications received or postmarked after June 1, 2019.
 Enrollment is limited in a number of courses.
 If a course becomes full before the application is received, applicants will be placed on a waiting list and notified when space becomes available.

-All registrants should be prepared to provide payment to the University of Michigan for the balance of their tuition in U.S. dollars by June 15, 2019.
-Checks (payable to the University of Michigan in U.S. Dollars only), Visa and Mastercard will be accepted.
+All registrants should be prepared to provide payment to the University of Michigan for the balance of their tuition in U.S. dollars by June 15, 2022.
+Checks (payable to the University of Michigan in U.S. Dollars only), Visa, Mastercard, Discover, and American Express will be accepted.
 Payment of the balance of fees in advance will expedite the registration procedures.
 Purchase orders are not accepted for tuition.

 Cancellation and Refund Policy

 The Summer Session reserves the right to cancel a course due to low enrollment, in which event the full enrollment fee for students will be refunded.
 Notification of withdrawal must be received in the Summer Session administrative office via email to firstname.lastname@example.org on or before July 4, 2022, and include a reason for the cancellation.
 The $60 application fee is non-refundable.
 Refunds will be processed within 30 days following the end of the program (July 31, 2022).
 No tuition refunds due to cancellation after July 4, 2022, will be processed.